JimboMahoney/cytofclean/README.md

   <br><br>

 The first file, shown with a red dot, is the original "raw" FCS as it comes off the CyTOF.
-The second (tan) and third (green) files are from cytofclean - the first is "fully gated", including bead removal.
+The second (tan) and third (green) files are from CyTOFClean - the first is "fully gated", including bead removal.
 The second is only using Gaussian parameters.
 The fourth (blue) and fifth (green) files are manually gated - the first is gated only using Gaussians, the second is further gated to exclude beads.

 (I've deliberately hidden the markers, as they are confidential.)